elander/trello-clone/README.md

 - **Drizzle ORM**: For database operations and schema definition
 - **SQLite (better-sqlite3)**: For local database storage

-### Drizzle ORM
+### State Management
-- Type-safe database operations
-- Declarative schema definitions
-- SQL query builder
-- Migration tooling
+- **React Context API**: Used for global state management
+  - `CardModalContext`: Manages the state of the card modal
+  - `BoardContext`: Manages the state of lists and cards on the board

 ## License